…Popping up like mushrooms after the rain

 Rebbe Nachman revealed that by connecting to him, he can help to connect us to the infinate light of Hashem, and to lead each one of us in our own unique path.
 He said that “My fire will burn until the coming of Machiach”.
 Meaning that he is the Tzaddik that has the power to help our generation until moshiach will come.

 When Rebbe Nachman came to the Land of Israel, he travelled to Meron – the burial site of Rabbi Shimon Bar Yochai.
-There, even though Rabbi Shimon had passed away almost 2000 years earlier, the two tzadikkim met there, and discussed matters of the most supernal nature – and two sentences from this conversation were recorded in the book “Chayei Moharan”, “The Life of Rebbe Nachman”.
+There, even though Rabbi Shimon had passed away almost 2000 years earlier, the two tzadikkim met there, and discussed matters of the most supernal nature – and two sentences from this conversation were recorded in the book “Chayei Moharan”, “The Life of Rebbe Nachman” (*This is referring to the “Chayei Moharan” written by Rebbi Naftali.
+It can also be found in some of the more commonly known edition of “Chayei Moharan” written by Rebbi Natan as additions towards the end; and in the letters of Rav Kenning)

 Retroactively, it is possible to understand some fragments of their conversation.

-Rebbi Nachman asked Rabbi Shimon, “Who is Ron?”
-And then he also answered – “I am Ron”.
+Rabbi Shimon asked Rebbi Nachman, “Who is Ron?”
+And Rebbi Nachman answered – “I am Ron”.

 The word ‘Ron’ is synonymous with joy, and with song.
 Therefore, it is retroactively possible to understand that Rebbi Nachman was hinting the following to Rabbi Shimon: